• dwelling house

 • things I must dimention

-movement and drew four lines onto a cold stone surface, creating the first
+systematic movement and drew four lines onto a cold stone surface,

 the project bridges para-archeological and artistic practice.

-their site of origin–the ENCI quarry–and copied onto the surfaces created through the
+copied onto the surfaces created through the extraction of the

-archaeology Robert Garcet, who in the 70’s announced his discovery of
+the 70’s announced his discovery of remnants of an ancient underground

-about what is important for us, becoming our message to future historians.
+is important for us, becoming a message to future historians.

 engravings in limestone | measurements variable | intervention - 2017